viaacode/vrt-metadata-updater/README.md

 1. clone or download the repository
 2. `cd` into the directory
 3. add `config.yml` and fill it with credentials and mediatype (see `config.yml.example` for format)
-4. create a virtual environment `python -m venv env`
+4. create a virtual environment `python -m venv .`
-5. activate the environment `env\scripts\Activate.ps1` in powershell, `source env/bin/activate` in bash
+5. activate the environment `source bin/activate` on Linux or `Scripts/activate` on Windows.
 6. install dependencies `pip install -r requirements.txt`

 ## Usage